sebestyn/Personal-Website/README.md

 | `yarn astro ...`    | Run CLI commands like `astro add`, `astro preview` |
 | `yarn astro --help` | Get help using the Astro CLI                       |
 | `yarn test:e2e`     | Run Playwright tests                               |

-## Contributing

-If you have any idea, suggestions or find any bugs, feel free to open a discussion, an issue or create a pull request.
-That would be very useful for all of us and we would be happy to listen and take action.

-## Credits

-Assets designed by (Freepik)[www.freepik.com].